 Fund ratings from Thomson Reuters Lipper populate many of the world’s leading financial news sources and websites such as Reuters.com, The Wall Street Journal and US News & World Report.
 In addition to monthly fund ratings, Thomson Reuters Lipper also honors the very best three-year, Consistent-Return- rated funds with annual Lipper Fund Awards.

 Thomson Reuters Asset Management Solutions are a smarter combination of data, technology, connectivity and compliance support — all tailored for asset managers.
 Learn more here.

 Sign up for weekly updates on fund markets and investment opportunities from Lipper Alpha Insight here.

-The promoters of exchange-traded funds (ETFs) enjoyed net inflows for November.
-Positive ...
+The promoters of ETFs in Europe enjoyed net inflows for October.
+Since the ...